Physics-50/Module-2/docs/week1.md

 After all your selected frames have been analyzed, the video will halt on the final frame.

-If incorrect matches are made, either automatically or manually, Tracker oes allow you go back to individual frames / data points after the fact and delete single points, or delete all points after a certain one.
+If incorrect matches are made, either automatically or manually, Tracker does allow you go back to individual frames / data points after the fact and delete single points, or delete all points after a certain one.

 Analyzing position vs. time: